lharris421/man-lasso-boot/readme.md

-# man-lasso-boot
-Manuscript for lasso-boot repository.
+# Bootstrap for lasso confidence intervals

 The focus of this work is on a method for creating confidence intervals for lasso using a bootstrap-based method.